 Chocolate Transfers:

-chocolate, a little at a time until it reaches 27°C. Spread the chocolate evenly onto the transfer sheet and leave to set.
+Melt two thirds of the white chocolate over a Bain Marie till it reaches 48°C. Add the remainingchocolate, a little at a time until it reaches 27°C. Spread the chocolate evenly onto the transfer sheet and leave to set.
 Using a ruler cut into squares and reserve in fridge until needed.
 I you can't get hold of the transfers make your own like I did.
 Spread a thick layer of the melted chocolate over acetate.
 Allow to set and then cut into squares.

 Assembly: